Homily for the Solemnity of All Saints (1st November, 2017) on the Solemnity

 Bible Readings: Acts 9:10-14; Col 1:1-14; 1Cor 6:1-11; 1Thess 4:1-12; Rom 8:1-17; Rev 11:15-19.

-Silent Prayer: Considering what the bible tells us about the saints, are you a saint or not?
+Silent Prayer: Are you a saint or not?

 You are free to share this reflection with others if you consider it worthy.

 Join our WhatsApp Group via: +234 810 298 6313